caanaan/linuxdevconfig/vim/MyVimQuickReference.md

 * ,p - open CtrlP most recently used and file search window
 * ,[ - open CtrlP tag search window
 * Ctrl + f/b - Move forward and back in the search modes
+* Ctrl + x - open selection in a new horizontal split

 ## Searching:
 * ,s - Search for all instances of the word under the cursor